TomasGaj/Arduino_Nano_MPC3008_logger/README.md

 https://github.com/TomasGaj/Arduino_vibrometer/

-Arduino Nano is reading data over SPI from MCP300 (10-bit ADC), Nano adds to the data the time step from Timer1 and it all is SENT to PC with maximum possible speed.
+Arduino Nano is reading data over SPI from MCP300 (10-bit ADC), Nano adds to the data the time stamp from Timer1 and it all is SENT to PC with maximum possible speed.

 The structure of the data:

-  The first two nibbles are time-step from the lower byte of Timer1.
+  The first two nibbles are time-stamp from the lower byte of Timer1.
   (code can be simply enhanced to read and send the complete Timer1 register)

   The next three nibbles are ADC data.